NCAR/esds/posts/2022/batch-processing-notebooks-with-papermill.md

 There are no restrictions on the environment in which you can run Papermill.
 You can use any environment that you like (e.g. the same environment used by your notebook).
 ```

-Once your environment is ready, you need to ensure the jupyter kernel used by your notebook is properly configured by running the following commands:
+Once your environment is ready, you need to ensure the Jupyter kernel used by your notebook is properly configured by running the following commands:

 ```bash
 $ conda activate my-analysis-env